 In real estate financial modeling (REFM), you analyze a property from the perspective of an Equity Investor (owner) or Debt Investor (lender) in the property and determine whether or not the Equity or Debt Investor should invest, based on the risks and potential returns.

-There are three main types of real estate financial modeling, which we explore in our in-depth article on Real Estate Financial Modeling.
+There are three main types of real estate financial modeling, including:

 Unlike “normal companies” that sell products to customers, banks and financial institutions primarily sell money.